JML Tutorial - Assert statements (assert and check)

 statements are ignored at runtime, unless explicitly enabled.

-OpenJML will interpret a Java assert statement in the same way that it
+OpenJML verifies Java assert statements in the same way that it

-does a JML assert statement; it issues a verification error if it
+verifies JML assert statements; it issues a verification error if it

-cannot prove the designated predicate true.
-So this example, like the
+cannot prove the designated predicate is always true.

 // openjml --esc T_assert3.java